AssassinJS/AssassinJS/README.md

 AssassinJS
 ==========

-AssassinJS - An Access Control Framework written in Node.js
+*AssassinJS - An Access Control Framework written in Node.js*

 Current Version: v0.1.7

+##Description
 Welcome to AssassinJS - An Access Control Framework written in Node.js.
 AssassinJS works almost like a real world assassin, only it assassinates unwanted incoming requests to your server.
 So don't worry, this assassin has your back :)

 AssassinJS can be used for more than just for assassinating requests.
 It can provide a security check on incoming requests based on filters that you specify.
 You can also format the data to be sent as responses with customised filters.